JuliaPlots/PlotlyJS.jl/docs/src/building_traces_layouts.md

 }
 ```

-One way to do this in Julia is:
+One way to do this in Julia is to create an equivalent dictionary:

 ```@example traces_layouts
 fields = Dict{Symbol,Any}(:type => "scatter",